How To Increase Your Creativity

 -The creative person has improved self-esteem by proving their abilities through problem-solving, and creative acts.

--The creative person rarely gets stuck, as they learn to activate different parts of themselves according to the situation.
+-When the creative person gets stuck, they learn to activate different parts of themselves according to the situation.

 -The creative person comes to their own convictions and isn’t afraid to go against the mainstream.

--The creative person doesn’t destroy barriers but rather, learns how to operate within them and creates new ones.
+-The creative person doesn’t destroy barriers without reason, but rather, learns how to operate within them and creates new ones.

 -The creative person understands the fundamentals of life and plays with the potentials.